shawnmckinney/py-fortress/README-CLI-AUTH.md

     auth
     success
     ```
-   _Now the session has been pickled in on file system in current directory._
+   _The session has been created and stored to a file in the current directory, called sess.pickle, and used by commands that follow._

 2. **show** - output user session contents to stdout: